Where to See Seals in San Diego: La Jolla Seal Rookery

 Children's Pool Beach, Seals in San Diego - Roads and Destinations.

-Seals at La Jolla’s Children’s Pool
+Seals at La Jolla’s Children’s Pool | Where to see marine wildlife in San Diego

 6. San Diego-La Jolla Underwater Park

 Have fins, will swim.
-It the San Diego-La Jolla Underwater Park area, the swimming session often includes viewing the locals seals and sea lions in or from the water.
+In the San Diego-La Jolla Underwater Park area, the swimming session often includes viewing the locals seals and sea lions in or from the water.
 La Jolla offers different kayaking and snorkeling tours.
 So choose the one that suits you best and get up close and personal with the San Diego seals and sea lions.

 Reasons to visit SeaWorld San Diego - Roads and Destinations